pvcraven/2017_web_security/source/ddos/ddos.rst

 Response to the Attack
 ++++++++++++++++++++++
-* Attack came from tens of millions of source IP addresses from around the world
+* Attack came from many source IP addresses from around the world
 * Dyn's Engineering and Operations teams worked hard to mitigate attack
-* Traffic-shaping incoming traffic, rebalancing of that traffic by manipulation of any cast policies, application of internal filtering, and deployment of scrubbing services
+* Traffic-shaping incoming traffic, application of internal filtering, and deployment of scrubbing services

 Example of Conducting a DDoS Attack
 -----------------------------------